LPAndersson/SIML/docs/04-statisticalLearning.md

 The advantage compared to the validation set approach is that it always yields the same results and that their is less bias.
 This is because the size of the training set, $n-1$, is almost the same as the full data set, $n$.
 Therefore the fit should be almost as good as using the full data set.

 The main drawback of LOOCV is that if $n$ is large, it could be expensive to implement.
 An alternative is therefore k-fold Cross-Validation.
 Here the data is divided randomly into $k$ groups.
 We take the first group as validation set and the others as training set.
 This gives an out-of-sample error, call it $MSE_1$.
-We comtinue by treating the second group as validation set, giving $MSE_2$, and so on.
+We continue by treating the second group as validation set, giving $MSE_2$, and so on.
 The k-fold CV estimate of the out-of-sample error is then
 $$
 CV_{(k)} = \frac{1}{k}\sum_{i=1}^k MSE_i.
 $$